CambridgeDH/CDH-cookbook/beginner/python/Further-Loops-And-Conditionals.md

 print_info(name="Alice", age=30, job="Engineer")
 ```
+## Conclusion
+In this lesson you have learned more of the variety of syntax that Python has and different ways in which we can get Python to look at our data.
+It's best to think of these loops and conditionals as tools that you can pick as needed to accomplish a task: if you just want to analyse each element in a dataset only once, you can use a for loop.
+If you want to skip elements, you can use a break, etc. This is by no means all of the features that Python syntax can offer you, but these are the fundamentals.

+Your homework for this lesson involves getting used to using these tools and becoming more skilled at finding out information about your code:

-Task 1: The first example in the While Loop Else section is pretty straightforward: it searches an index of books and if it finds a match (we have not written the code to specify the desired match), it processes the book to the reader.
-But there are some new code elements.
+**Task 1:** The first example in the 'While Loop Else' section is pretty straightforward: it searches an index of books and if it finds a match (we have not written the code to specify the desired match), it processes the book to the reader.
+But there are some code elements that were not overtly explained in this lesson.
 Search online and find out exactly what they do.
+**Task 2:** In the 4th element of the list of argument types above, we did not pass any argument into 'add()'.
+Try now giving this function an exact argument.
+Create some variables and put them into add() on the last line.
+**Task 3:** Get creative and come up with a data scenario that would require you to use a combination of at least two types of loops and at least one conditional.
+See if you can write some code that will successfully run within these parameters.